copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - Tool shops now stock touchstones as 2% of items rather than 7%.
 - Tool shops stock potions of oil as 3% of items.
 - Yellow lights and fire elementals emit light in a radius of 2.
+- Fruits generate with holiday-themed names for a number of different holidays.

 ### Interface changes